kultur666-com/www/docs/_posts/2017-03-04-the-nature-of-being-new-by-bungler-a-comment.md

 ---
 id: 8954
-title: '\'The Nature of Being New\' by Bungler - A Comment'
+title: \'The Nature of Being New\' by Bungler - A Comment
 date: '2017-03-04T01:01:15+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''The Nature of Being New'' album by Bungler (2017).'